IanWONeill/runescape-classic-client/docs/ContentPacks.md

 Both files are read from when loading entity definitions and is done so in a very specific order.
 See EntityHandler#load.

-As the names suggest, strings are read from string.dat and integers are read from intetger.dat The string.dat file contains contiguous null-terminated strings.
+As the names suggest, strings are read from string.dat and integers are read from integer.dat The string.dat file contains contiguous null-terminated strings.

 #### content1_1c9fa8c3 - "people and monsters"